 Because we are looking at inflatable tubs, portability becomes a factor.
 Regardless of whether or not you want to take the unit on the road with you (some like to bring their spa on camping trips), you will at least need to store it come winter.
 A light bodyweight and handles can go a long way towards making sure you have an easy time moving your tub.

 Inflatable spas can max out at around 100 pounds, but you can also find units closer to 50 if that is important to you.

 Have our budget hot tub under $500 reviews helped make your decision easier?
 If you don’t quite know which unit is right for you, we get it.
 Perhaps your decision will be easier if you consider a couple of standout units on our list.

 Buyers that are hoping to get something really choice will gravitate towards our top pick, the Intex 28403E PureSpa Portable Hot Tub.

-However, if you want something that is particularly affordable, you’ll probably really appreciate our best for the money pick, the Coleman 54131E SaluSpa Inflatable Hot Tub Spa.
+However, if you want something that is particularly affordable, you’ll probably really appreciate our best budget hot tub under $500 for the money, the Coleman 54131E SaluSpa Inflatable Hot Tub Spa.

 Ultimately though, all six products are really great, so buy the one you love!